Dodgeball-code/Dodgeball/README.md

 # Dodgeball
 Dodgeball
 ======
 Supplimentary material for the paper "Randomness and Dynamics of Dodgeball".
 Contains Python and Matlab code according to a stochastic description of the game dodgeball.
-In particular this code uses Matlab R2018a and Python 3.
 Specifically, this project contains files for simulating dodgeball in Python and for finding the probability of winning a game in Matlab.

 Brief Description of Game
 ------